The Host (novel): Sequels

 Meyer has said that she is working on additional books in The Host series and that she intends to write a trilogy.
 She said in an interview with MTV that the first sequel would be titled The Seeker and the second would be titled The Soul.
 In November 2009, she said, "I'd like to eventually have The Host be part of a trilogy."
 In February 2011, Meyer said that she had outlines for the sequels and had done some writing on them.

 Reception

 In a review of the book for The Guardian, Keith Brooke wrote: "When it's good, the novel works well, and will appeal to fans of the author's hugely bestselling Twilight series, but it is little more than a half-decent doorstep-sized chunk of light entertainment."

 The Host was a #1 New York Times best seller, and remained on this list for 26 weeks.
 It also spent over 36 weeks on the Los Angeles Times bestseller list.
-The novel was #1 on Maclean's Magazine's list of 10 top-selling fiction books in Canada and was named one of the "Best Books of May" by Amazon.com.
+The novel was #1 on Maclean's magazine's list of 10 top-selling fiction books in Canada and was named one of the "Best Books of May" by Amazon.